Newcastle Transport light rail, buses and ferries are accessible.

-Mobility aids including wheelchairs, scooters, walking frames, prams and strollers can safely board and travel on most buses, ferries and trains.
+Mobility aids including wheelchairs, motorised wheelchairs, walking frames, prams and strollers can safely board and travel on light rail, most buses, ferries and trains.
 Approved assistance animals are allowed on Newcastle Transport.

 Accessible light rail travel

 If you have limited mobility, you can travel on all light rail services.
 Staff can assist you with getting on and off light rail vehicles.